Head for the Hills (band)

-Head for the Hills is an American four-piece string band from Fort Collins, Colorado.
+Head for the Hills is an American four-piece from Fort Collins, Colorado.

-Formed in 2003, Head for the Hills consists of Adam Kinghorn (guitar/vocals), Joe Lessard (violin/vocals), Matt Loewen (upright bass/vocals), and Sam Parks (mandolin/vocals).
+Formed in 2003, Head for the Hills consists of Adam Kinghorn (guitar/vocals), Joe Lessard (violin/vocals), Matt Loewen (upright bass/vocals), and Riley Williams (drums/vocals).

 Head for the Hills' style of music is described as progressive bluegrass but it also explores Americana to jazz, indie rock, and hip-hop.
 All members contribute to songwriting and material arrangement, with the primary vocalists being Kinghorn and Lessard.

 History

 Kinghorn, Lessard, Loewen, and founding member, Mike Chappell (mandolin) first formed the band during their freshman year of college at Colorado State University.
 Prior to this, Kinghorn and Chappell played music together as high school students in Golden, Colorado.
 Upon meeting Lessard and Loewen, they decided to pursue their mutual interest of bluegrass music.
 In 2003 and 2004 they played house parties and small local venues throughout the Front Range of Colorado.

 Head for the Hills' first official show was at Higher Grounds Cafe in Golden, Colorado, in February 2004.
 In 2005, the band went on their first out-of-state tour to the Midwest.
 That same year the band played their inaugural season opening show at the Mishawaka Amphitheatre near Fort Collins, Colorado.